-On Thursday, Citi rolled out a brand new welcome offer bonus on the Citi Premier Card.
-You can now earn 80,000 Citi ThankYou points after spending $4,000 in the first three months of card membership.
+This summer, Citi rolled out the biggest-ever welcome offer bonus on the Citi Premier® Card.
+You can earn 80,000 Citi ThankYou points after spending $4,000 in the first three months of card membership.

 Click Here to learn more about the Citi Premier Card.